Ismael616/Stock-Predictor/README.md

  * Exploration :
-    This section is made for EDA ,                          visualization ,Descriptive stats and some statistics test to know better the data your data.
+    This section is made for EDA ,                          visualization ,Descriptive stats and some statistics test to know better  your data.
     There is also a "Comparison" section to allow you to compare as much as 4 stocks Closing price along with their distribitions